Signed in as:

 You can easily book a session by clicking the “Book Now” button, which takes you to my Counselling Directory automatic booking calendar.
 Alternatively, you can email me or complete the contact form, and I’ll get back to you to arrange a convenient time.

 I hold a Level 4 Diploma in Person-Centred Counselling and am a registered member of the BACP and HCPC.
 I also bring over 20 years of experience as a medical professional within the NHS and have personal experience of living with invisible illness, which helps me understand the challenges it can bring.
 I provide a safe, supportive space where your experiences can be heard, valued, and understood.
+I also have experience as a counsellor in a school and a young people’s charity, which has given me a deeper understanding of the unique pressures young people face and how these can show up in everyday life.

 Copyright © 2025 Safe Counselling Space - All Rights Reserved.